 3. Keep that car moving

-As far as vehicles go, think of move-in as three stops: first, pull up to your building for unloading.
+As far as vehicles go, think of move-in as three steps: first, pull up to your building for unloading.
 Budget only about 30 minutes for this, as all you really need to do is get things out of your car.
 Next, we’ll direct you to temporary parking, usually a couple of blocks away, where your car can hang out for about three hours, while you head back to the room for proper unpacking and decorating.
 Once the unpacking is done, you will want to take your car again and put it into a more permanent parking — there are lots all around the city, and it might make sense to hop on a bus back to campus or downtown for dinner.

 4. Ask for help